 1. Scuff ‘em

 Proud of your new Oxfords?
 You should be.
 A quality shoe made from quality leather can last a decade or more if you look after it.
-But those shiny leather soles are an accident waiting to happen.
+But those shiny leather soles can be slippery when wet.
 So what should you do about them?

 Rough them up.
 Get hold of some medium grit sandpaper and give the soles of your new shoes a once over to break through the polished finish to the tangle of interwoven natural fibres that lies beneath.